Cinemax: History

 Home Box Office, Inc., owned by Time Inc.'s Time-Life Broadcasting unit, launched a movie-centered pay service called Take 2 on April 1, 1979, as a companion to HBO.
 However, Take 2 struggled with subscriber growth and was discontinued in February 1981.
 HBO then announced the launch of Cinemax, a "maxi-pay" network designed to complement HBO and compete with other movie network/premium services.
 Cinemax debuted on August 1, 1980, focusing on theatrical films with no commercials or edits for content.

 Cinemax initially aired on 56 cable systems in the Eastern and Central time zones, with a West Coast feed launching on September 1, 1980.
 The network transitioned to a 24-hour schedule on January 1, 1981.
 Cinemax offered uncut films and was marketed as a premium addition to HBO, often bundled with HBO for a discount.
-Since the 80s it has been the icon for prestige TV, with hard-hitting originals in the 80s, and then again in the 2000s and 2010s.

 In October 1983, Cinemax faced a trademark infringement lawsuit from Tulsa 23 Limited Partnership over its promotional slogan, "We Are Your Movie Star."
 The court ruled in favor of Tulsa 23, and Cinemax was ordered to discontinue the slogan.

-As competition increased, Cinemax adjusted its programming strategy by including more adult-oriented films and launching the "Friday After Dark" late-night block in 1984.
-The network also introduced original programming and series, including Second City Television, The Richard Bezler Show and The Max Headroom Show.
-Some of the music programs aired on Cinemax were simulcast for free over a national FM radio network to provide stereo audio.
+As competition increased, Cinemax adjusted its programming strategy by including more adult-oriented films and launching the Friday After Dark late-night block in 1984.
+The network also introduced original programming and series, including Second City Television, The Richard Belzer Show and The Max Headroom Show, as well as the freeform Cinemax Comedy Experiment.
+Music programming was also introduced, including Album Flash and Cinemax Sessions; some of these music programs were simulcast for free over a national FM radio network to provide stereo audio.
 In February 1988, the network premiere of Lethal Weapon became one of Cinemax's highest-rated broadcasts.

 On March 4, 1989, Warner Communications announced its intent to merge with HBO's parent company, Time Inc., for $14.9 billion.
 Despite legal challenges from Paramount Communications, the merger was completed on January 10, 1990, creating Time Warner (later WarnerMedia, now Warner Bros.
 Discovery), which remains the parent company of Cinemax and HBO.
-This was significant because it gave both networks, but especially Cinemax, access to Warner Bros.' major library, and gave them unlimited resources with the studio as well as with Time Warner.
-And WB would become a majority studio in the network's film catalog, with Cinemax, for instance, airing GoodFellas in its exclusive premiere in 1991.